Brauer and partition diagram models for phylogenetic trees and forests: Non-binary trees and partition diagrams

 The correspondence in Theorem~\ref{t:trees.partitions.correspond} provides the potential for new ways to enumerate the set of rooted phylogenetic trees, by decomposing the set of partitions.

 For example, the set of all partitions of ordered sets into blocks of size $\ge 2$ is naturally sliced up according to the size of the ordered set, $t$.
 In terms of trees on $n$ leaves, this groups them according their number of non-root vertices.
 In light of the above bijections, trees with particular characteristics such as this are able to be counted via the partial Bell polynomials \cite{stanley1986enumerative} $B_{t,\ell}(x_1,x_2,\cdots, x_{t\!-\ell\!+\!1})$\,, whose monomial coefficients count the number of set partitions $\pi$ of ${[}t{]}$\,, with $\ell(\pi)=\ell $\, blocks with specific frequencies.
-Thus the above sequence of trees sliced by the size of the ordered set, is given by \smash{$\sum_{\ell=1}^t B_{t,\ell}(0,1,\cdots, 1)$}\, whose first few terms are $1, 1, 4, 11, 41, 162,\cdots$\, (sequence A000296 of the Online Encyclopaedia of Integer Sequences~\cite{oeis1995}), so that for instance there are $|\Lambda_5^{(\ge 2)}|=11$ partitions of a set of size 5 into partitions with singletons: $\binom{5}{2}$ ways to split into subsets of size 3 and 2 (trees on four leaves with one internal vertex), and 1 way to have a subset of size 5 (the star tree on five leaves).
-Similarly, the total number of trees with bifurcations or trifurcations only is the sequence \smash{$\sum_{\ell=1}^t B_{t,\ell}(0,1,1,0,\cdots, 0)$}\, whose first few terms are $1, 1, 3, 10, 25, 105, 385,\cdots$\, (sequence A227937 of~\cite{oeis1995}).
+Note that $t\!-\ell\!+\!1= |\pi|\!-\ell\!+\!1= n$, so that these are polynomials in $n$ indeterminates.
+Thus the above sequence of trees sliced by the size of the ordered set, is given by \smash{$\sum_{\ell=1}^t B_{t,\ell}(0,1,\cdots, 1)$}\, whose first few terms are $1, 1, 4, 11, 41, 162,\cdots$\, (sequence A000296 of the On-Line Encyclopedia of Integer Sequences~\cite{oeis}), so that for instance there are $|\Lambda_5^{(\ge 2)}|=11$ partitions of a set of size 5 into partitions without singletons: $\binom{5}{2}$ ways to split into subsets of size 3 and 2 (trees on four leaves with one internal vertex), and 1 way to have a subset of size 5 (the star tree on five leaves).
+Similarly, the total number of trees with bifurcations or trifurcations only is the sequence \smash{$\sum_{\ell=1}^t B_{t,\ell}(0,1,1,0,\cdots, 0)$}\, whose first few terms are $1, 1, 3, 10, 25, 105, 385,\cdots$\, (sequence A227937 of~\cite{oeis}).

 The former decomposition together with the correspondence in Corollary~\ref{c:trees.diagrams.fixed.n} can be represented in the diagram in Figure~\ref{f:decomposition.of.trees}.